githubharald/SimpleHTR/README.md

 Take care that the unzipped files are placed directly into the `model/` directory and not some subdirectory created by the unzip-program.
 Afterwards, go to the `src/` directory and run `python main.py`.
 The input image and the expected output is shown below.
-Tested with Python 3 and TF 1.3 on Ubuntu 16.04.

 ![test](./data/test.png)